kinshuk4/daily-coding-problem-solutions/problem801_850/README.md

 Given s = "barfoobazbitbyte" and words = ["dog", "cat"], return [] since there are no substrings composed of "dog" and "cat" in `s`.

 The order of the indices does not matter.

+## Daily Coding Problem: Problem #832 [Easy]

+This problem was asked by Google.

+Given an array of elements, return the length of the longest subarray where all its elements are distinct.

+For example, given the array `[5, 1, 3, 5, 2, 3, 4, 1]`, return 5 as the longest subarray of distinct elements is `[5, 2, 3, 4, 1]`.